antwhi/anthonywhite.github.io/lab_scripts.md

 5. When you're ready to submit, run the submit script.

-The script will prompt you to enter the lab number and then run the appropriate commands.
+When ran, the script will prompt you to enter the lab number and then run the appropriate commands.